 Is my exam going to be cancelled?
 Will that delay my certification?

 We're working with the various training providers to ensure we can support apprentices through their examination process.
 If you are currently enrolled in a class with a training provider, please contact your institution regarding the status of your program and your exam.
-If you are scheduled at the ITA office, or at one of our monthly exam sessions, you will receive a call from ITA to advise you if your exam is cancelled.

 Any apprenticeship pathways that require a final exam to complete out the pathway are still being scheduled.
 Please contact your training provider to confirm if your exam is still moving forward.
 In person training or testing will follow the current Provincial Health Officer (PHO) and BC Centre for Disease Control requirements as the minimum standard for health and safety: http://covid-19.bccdc.ca/

-Have program exams been waived?
+Have certificate of qualification exams been waived?